Jail and Inmate Search in South Dakota

 Creating Public Jail Records

-South Dakota jail records are of paramount importance to the process of rehabilitation.
+South Dakota inmate search records are of paramount importance to the process of rehabilitation.
 Department of Corrections administrative staff fills out forms every day on each inmate and file them under their prison ID.
 Each inmate’s file will have every bit of information pertaining to him or her throughout their time in jail or prison.
 The paperwork trail starts with an arrest and RAP sheet and continues throughout parole as the inmate keeps scheduled visits with their parole officer.
 Jail records are shared among all law enforcement to keep everyone up to date and on the same page.

 Criminal Justice Quick Facts